gustavo-hms/peneira/README.md

 The important thing is that it's named `window/number-lines`, otherwise peneira won't be able to remove it.

+## Third-party filters

+You can find a selection of some custom filters implemented by Marko Bauhardt [here](https://codeberg.org/mbauhardt/peneira-filters).

 ## Acknowledgement

 Many thanks to swarn for [porting the fzy algorithm to lua](https://github.com/swarn/fzy-lua).